Essential Travel Scam Prevention Tips to Keep You Safe While Traveling

 If I find myself on the wrong end of a travel scam, the first step is acting quickly.
 Think of it as beating the clock in a game show.
 Call my bank or credit card company right away, and ask them to freeze or cancel my card.
 Every second counts.

-Related articles you may like: Top Solo Travel Safety Blogs: Essential Tips for a Safe Adventure
+Related articles you may like: Essential Solo Travel Safety Gear for a Confident Adventure

 Reporting the Scam